matifelitti/Personal-Portfolio-Website/README.md

 # John Dev - Personal Portfolio

 This repository contains the source code for a personal portfolio website.
 The website showcases skills, experience, and provides a way to contact.
-It is built using **HTML** and **CSS** to create a clean, responsive, and user-friendly design.
+It is built using **HTML** , **CSS** and **JavaScript** to create a clean, responsive, and user-friendly design.

 ## 📑 Features